 Since 2015, the Jordan Valley Excavation Project (JVEP) has been investigating the ancient history and archaeology of the southern Jordan Valley, with a particular focus on the Iron Age (1200-586 BC), sometimes referred to as the “Israelite period.”
 In 2019, JVEP began excavating the site of Khirbet ʿAuja el-Foqa, a well-preserved, fortified city on a high hill isolated by steep slopes.
 During the Iron Age II (1000-586 BC), the time of the Israelite kingdoms, it was probably an eastern administrative “capital” and military center for the southern Jordan Valley, likely playing a role in the Ammonite wars that had been ongoing since the time of the judges.
 The site can probably be identified as biblical Naarah, mentioned in the Manasseh-Ephraim boundary description in Joshua 16:6-7.
 The pioneering excavation is producing completely new information about the administration of the Northern Kingdom of Israel in the southern Jordan Valley, a region that has been virtually unknown archaeologically until now.

-he New Metropole Hotel, 2–3 per room, with air-conditioning and three meals a day.
-The hotel is located just about a two-minute walk from the Old City Walls and provides an ideal base for daily strolls to and from the major historical and Biblical sites of the Holy City.
-Except for airfare, the price is all-inclusive and covers accommodations, three meals per day, transportation to and from the dig site, and a full program of tours each Saturday, including Capernaum, Nazareth, the Baptismal site, Qumran, Masada, the Mediterranean Sea, and others.
-Sundays are open, with guided walking tours of Jerusalem available.
+The team will lodge in Jerusalem at the New Metropole Hotel, two to three per room, with air-conditioning and three meals a day.
+The hotel is a two minute walk from the Old City Walls and provides an ideal base for daily strolls to and from the major historical and biblical sites of the Holy City.